-In terms of the results from the comparative methods, it seems to be that the hypothesis cannot be well supported.
-First, if we look at the mirror tree in figure 2, we can see that there does not appear to be much overlap between the proposed hypothesis.
-We do not see extremely convincing evidence of correlation between single gall chambers and vegetative locations, nor multi gall chambers and reproductive locations.
+The results of the comparative methods indicate that my hypothesis cannot be well supported.
+First, if we look at the mirror tree in figure 2, we can see that there does not appear to be much overlap between the correlations of the two traits that were proposed in my hypothesis.
+We do not see extremely convincing evidence of correlation between single gall chambers and vegetative locations, nor multiple gall chambers and reproductive locations.
 To convince myself of the results, further Pagel tests were conducted and all results can be visualized in the table of figure 3.
 Running the Omnibus test on the Bayesian consensus tree and BayesTraits compatible character matrix resulted in a log likelihood score (abbreviated as ln(L) from here on out) for the independent model being -36.527.
 The dependent model had an ln(L) of -34.621.
 This resulted in a chi-squared value of 3.812 with 4 degrees of freedom, which evaluates to a p-value of 0.432.
 This p-value is not less than 0.05 and therefore not significant enough for us to choose the dependent model over the independent model.
 However, further Pagel tests were conducted to see if constrained dependent models would be significantly preferred over independent models, implying that there is correlation.
 For the Contingent Changes test, the constrained model for q12=q34 & q21=q43 had a ln(L) of -34.623.
-This performed worse in likelihood than the dependent model with no constraints, and therefore was immediately rejected and no p-value was evaluated.
+This performed worse in likelihood than the dependent model with no constraints, and therefore was immediately rejected.
 The constrained model with q13=q24 & q31=q42 had an ln(L) = -34.627, which again was a worse likelihood score and immediately rejected.
-Thus the hypothesis has to be rejected because we do not see change in either gall chambers or location of the gall being dependent on the state of the other.
+Thus, the hypothesis must be rejected because we do not see change in either gall chambers or location of the gall being dependent on the state of the other.
 However, Temporal Order tests were still conducted and the constrained model with q12=q13 had ln(L) = -34.490 and the constrained model with q42=q43 resulted in ln(L) = -34.621.
 While the constrained model of gain had slightly better log likelihood, by 0.2, this is not enough to prompt p-value evaluation.
 Thus, both Temporal Order tests were rejected as well.
-The same evaluation occurred when running BayesTraits with all 1407 trees from MCMC run 1 and the results can be seen in the table of figure 6.
+An identical evaluation occurred when running BayesTraits with all 1407 trees from MCMC run 1 and the results can be seen in the table of figure 6.
 The Omnibus test resulted in an average ln(L) for the dependent model being -34.21 and the average ln(L) for the independent model was -36.466.
 The difference in likelihood scores is almost identical to the difference in likelihood scores for the consensus tree.
-Thus, further testing was not conducted and the possibility that 1407 trees could display any sort of dependence was rejected.
+For the Contingent Changes and Temporal Order tests, similar insignificant p-values were observed and therefore the possibility that 1407 Bayesian trees could display a dependent relationship between the two traits was rejected.

 Discussion